PrometheusComing/asystem-awex/README.md

 See more details on our [Document](docs).

+For comprehensive introduction about awex, see the [medium article](https://medium.com/@shawn.ck.yang/awex-an-ultra-fast-weight-sync-framework-powering-trillion-scale-reinforcement-learning-766ebc79f58b)

 ## Performance Benchmarks

 On thousand-GPU scale clusters, Awex using NCCL transmission can **exchange 10B-scale model weights within one second**, and **exchange 1T-scale model weights within twenty seconds**.
 Using RDMA for transmission, **1T model weight exchange time** can be further **reduced to six seconds**.